MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ### Segments and business measures
 Segments and measures are owned by the business unit of the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.
 Access is controlled by the RBAC settings on the segments definitions and measures definitions tables in Dataverse.
 The default setting is that segments and measures can be seen, edited, and deleted by other users that belong to the same business unit.

+> [!NOTE]
+   > * Segments and measures cannot be owned by more than one business unit nor be shared with other business units.
+   > * Only *build your own* segments and measures (no projected attributes) are supported for the Marketing contributor role.
+   > * Segments and Business measures are not stored in Dataverse yet.
+   > * Projected attributes are not supported for the marketing contributor role.

 ## Customer Insights and Dataverse
 Customer Insights is an integrated part of the Microsoft Dynamics ecosystem, which means that it leverages the rich and [expressive security model that is built into Dataverse](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds).